adarsh-chakraborty/-deprecated-whatsapp-bot/Readme.md

+# [Deprecated]

+Doge bot code base updated to bailey's whatsapp web api, this repository is now only for reference purpose.
+The new repository is private.

-# WhatsApp Bot
+~# WhatsApp Bot~

-This is a simple WhatsApp bot, I've used `Whatsapp web.js` library for the API, and MongoDB in backend to save the credentials.
+~This is a simple WhatsApp bot, I've used `Whatsapp web.js` library for the API, and MongoDB in backend to save the credentials.~

 ### Things you can do with the bot